rocketvalidator/docs-rocketvalidator/docs/muting.md

 ![Muting rule form](/img/muting/muting-form.png)

-Then click on "Submit" and your new muting rule will be created and applied to your reports.
+Then click on "Submit" and your new muting rule will be created and applied to the current and next reports.

 ## Muting options